Q&A: Rolling Down the Road With Pure Hex Right Into Endless Summer

 LUNA: The first time I saw you guys play was the music video release show for “Sleep” at Bandcamp in May of last year.
 What can you tell me about putting that together?

-ALVAREZ: So, we worked with two people [Jack Boston & Michael Enos] to get the whole thing going.
+ALVAREZ: We worked with two people [Jack Boston and Michael Enos] to get the whole thing going.
 They really conceptualized the whole thing for us.
-This is a really personal song, and we met with them a bunch of times, and then they kind of took the context that the song was in and like conceptualized a video that spoke to that a little bit but wasn’t so literal.
-I don’t know it’s cool seeing how your music can be translated through someone else’s vision.
+This is a really personal song, and we met with them a bunch of times, and then they took the context that the song was in and conceptualized a video that spoke to that a little bit but wasn’t so literal.
+It’s cool seeing how your music can be translated through someone else’s vision.
 Our focus is a lot on the actual music, so collaborating with someone who sees the world in this visual lens was really fun.
-And the spookiness of the video is very much in line with Pure Hex mystique.
-That show was very cool…RIP to the Bandcamp venue, which is gone…I loved it there.
+The spookiness of the video is very much in line with Pure Hex mystique.

-LUNA: It was so well done, such a polished video.
-And you said it was a really personal song.
+LUNA: It was such a well done, polished video.
+You said it was a really personal song.
 Can I ask more about that?
-Or we can also move on to another question.

-ALVAREZ: Yeah, that song is about the passing of a friend.
-And also the whole thing that happens when someone passes and you’re just like, god dammit, like I wasn’t ready for this to happen.
+ALVAREZ: That song is about the passing of a friend and the whole thing that happens when someone passes and you’re just like, god dammit, I wasn’t ready for this to happen.
 You can’t be ready for something like that.
-Even if you know that they’re dying, like how do you be ready for that?
-And the video alludes to loss, but I appreciated it not being on the nose.
-Because you can relate different things to a song like that.
+The video alludes to loss, but I appreciated it not being on the nose because you can relate different things to a song like that.
 Everyone has experienced loss, so I like that there’s a relatability to it.

 LUNA: Plus, I think being able to make that video, it seemed like with a group of your friends, and then bring so many people together for the release show was a really cool flip on dark circumstances.

-ALVAREZ: Yeah, shout out to the homies that came and stood in the rain.
-We were just in the rain for so much of filming.
-And people were just, like stoked to be doing it.
+ALVAREZ: Shout out to the homies that came and stood in the rain.
+We were just in the rain for so much of filming and people were stoked to be doing it.
 Honestly, our community is so strong and supportive and involved.
 What the hell would we do without everybody that supports us?

-CLINGERMAN: On that note actually, we’re starting work with them [Jack Boston & Michael Enos] again for another music video for part two of this album, so we’re gonna have something similar in quality and depth as the “Sleep” video.
-Beginning the early stages of development right now.
+CLINGERMAN: On that note actually, we’re starting work with them [Jack Boston and Michael Enos] again for another music video for part two of this album, so we’re gonna have something similar in quality and depth as the “Sleep” video.

-LUNA: That’s fantastic news, so exciting.
+LUNA: That’s fantastic news.
 I also read that you guys write everything together and exclusively record with Corey Coffman of Gleemer in CO.
 What is it about Corey, specifically, that drew you back out to Colorado for Spilling?

-CLINGERMAN: He’s someone who’s very well-connected as a musician, and has developed this really nice sound that has become very desired amongst the scene.
-And he’s really nice to work with, downstairs in his parents’ home.
-Just a very homey vibe.
+CLINGERMAN: He’s someone who’s very well-connected as a musician and has developed this really nice sound that has become very desired amongst the scene.
+He’s really nice to work with downstairs in his parents’ home, just a very homey vibe.
 It’s nice to be out in Colorado, removed from the world for a little bit, and just be with everyone involved in this project so closely.
-And Corey’s just a very like gentle, guided hand.
+Corey’s a very gentle, guided hand.

 ALVAREZ: Another thing that happens is we record everything separately, so drums, and then bass, and then everybody has their moment.
 We write largely by jamming together.
-So like everybody’s playing.
 It starts with a guitar riff usually, but no one ever comes in like “I wrote this song for us guys,” and then we learn it.
 Everybody’s writing at the same time.
-And there’s something so cool about doing that together, which is fucking awesome, and then going to record where everybody gets their moment to hone in.
-I remember every time someone recorded just feeling like, “Fuck yeah, your parts are so sick, like I never knew you were doing that, because I’m focused on what I’m doing.”
-Seeing things out of the context of trying to get it right, you know, like, there’s a certain focus when you’re playing with people on what you’re doing technically, and taking that away makes me so appreciative of everybody in the band.
+There’s something so cool about doing that together, which is fucking awesome, and then going to record where everybody gets their moment to hone in.

-CLINGERMAN: Seeing the layering process is so crazy, because it’s like a day of drums, just drums, like a click track, and you’re like well, I can hear this song but I don’t get the whole image yet.
-And every day just layering more and more, like the bass is in the house?!
-Oh, the guitars are in?!
-It’s just so fun to see the build-up.
+CLINGERMAN: Seeing the layering process is so crazy, because it’s a day of just drums, like a click track, and you’re like well, I can hear this song but I don’t get the whole image yet.
+Every day just layering more and more.
+It’s so fun to see the build-up.

-LUNA: And then before I get into Spilling specifically, was this scene something you guys always kind of knew you were going to be a part of?
+LUNA: Before I get into Spilling specifically, was this scene something you guys always knew you were going to be a part of?
 Does this community in the Bay keep you here to stay, or do you have musical aspirations to go anywhere else?

-CLINGERMAN: I feel like I grew up always around music, and I always wanted to be a part of and play shows and be in bands from a very young age.
-When I was getting older, I started going to punk shows at Gilman, and I think that’s only grown.
-Like the more you’re around, the more you get connected and like I want to be here and do this.
+CLINGERMAN: I grew up always around music, and I always wanted to be a part of and play shows and be in bands from a very young age.
+When I was getting older, I started going to punk shows at Gilman and that’s only grown.
+The more you’re around, the more you get connected.
 I think it would be really hard to leave.
 I know there’s cool things happening in other cities, but these are my friends.
 It would take some considerable diminishing of the current Bay Area scene for me to uproot.
 I like it here for multiple scenes.
 I play jazz, too.
 So, the jazz scene, rock scene.
 All of it’s cool and happening.

 ALVAREZ: Everyone in this band has been playing in bands since childhood.
-Everyone has wanted this I think for a long time.
-And the Bay Area music scene is fucking popping off right now in a way that I don’t think it was before COVID.
-Like there’s always been bands but there’s not only a lot of bands right now, there’s a lot of really good bands.
-And there’s a lot of small independent venues with really fucking cool people.
+Everyone has wanted this for a long time.
+The Bay Area music scene is fucking popping off right now in a way that I don’t think it was before COVID.
+There’s always been bands, but there’s not only a lot of bands right now, there’s a lot of really good bands.
+There’s a lot of small independent venues with really fucking cool people.

 ALVAREZ: I think a lot of people that aren’t cool stopped working at those kinds of spots during the pandemic.
-So, there’s a lot of really fucking cool sound people and awesome promoters, that are not douchebags.
-And it’s really cool to be part of that scene and know those people.
+So, there’s a lot of really fucking cool sound people and awesome promoters that are not douchebags.
+It’s really cool to be part of that scene and know those people.
 Things are so good in the Bay.

-LUNA: That makes sense, and so good to hear because I’m moving back.
-Honey TV was also such a cool spot for the Spilling listening party.
-And, I’m so intrigued by the ‘Five of Cups’ tarot imagery.
+LUNA: Honey TV was also such a cool spot for the Spilling listening party.
+I’m so intrigued by the ‘Five of Cups’ tarot imagery.
 I’m also just wondering how the record is split.

 LUNA: Definitely.